simc/logger/README.md

   printer: PrettyPrinter(
     methodCount: 2, // number of method calls to be displayed
-    errorMethodCount: 8, // number of method calls if stacktrace is provided lineLength : 120 // width of the output
+    errorMethodCount: 8, // number of method calls if stacktrace is provided
-  ),
+    lineLength: 120, // width of the output
+    printEmojis: true, // Print an emoji for each log message ),
 )
 ```